 What’s more, this region in the far north of Chile is so far beyond the beaten trail that you’re unlikely to meet any other travellers on your adventures here.
 Instead, as you bounce along the dirt roads, the vast plains of puna (arid grasslands) provide a who’s who of the region’s native wildlife, featuring russet coloured guanaco, elegant vicuñas, long-limbed nandús as well as colonies of sunbathing vizcachas.

 With such a vast and diverse countryside, Chile’s cities can often struggle to get a look in.
 But there are plenty of urban areas that merit your time.
-Bohemian Valparaíso, a few hours’ drive from Santiago, is a tumble of colourful and historic buildings, vivid, politically-infused graffiti and poky little bars popular among the city’s student population.
+Bohemian Valparaíso, a few hours’ drive from Santiago, has plenty of things to do and see, thanks to its tumble of colourful and historic buildings, vivid, politically-infused graffiti and poky little bars popular among the city’s student population.

 If you’re a city slicker and adventure seeker, Iquique in the north is probably more up your street.
 Tourists come here to take on its world-renowned waves or leap off of Cerro Dragon, a sand dune directly behind the city heralded for its sensational views and near perfect wind conditions for paragliding.